re-framejs/re-framejs/README.md

 "unticked the checkbox for 'send me spam'".

 These events have to be "handled".
-The code doing this handling might mutate app state (in `app-db`), or request more data from the server, or POST somewhere and wait for a response, etc.
+The code doing this handling might mutate app state (in `db$`), or request more data from the server, or POST somewhere and wait for a response, etc.

 In fact, all these actions ultimately result in changes to the `app-db`.